3centroids/glowing-carnival/README.md

 ## Warning

-Make sure our program outputs new lines exactly as your output files state.
+Make sure your program outputs new lines exactly as your output files state.